fidelis-coraro/doctorAppointment/README.md

 Project Title: Doctor and Patient Management Application

-Description:
+Welcome!
-Welcome to our Doctor and Patient Management Application!
-Developed using Java with the Spring Boot framework, Thymeleaf for server-side templating, and a combination of HTML, JavaScript, and CSS for the frontend, our application offers a seamless platform for doctors and patients to schedule appointments, manage medical records, and enhance communication within the healthcare ecosystem.
+This project aims to develop a user-friendly Doctor and Patient Management Application using Java with Spring Boot for the backend, Thymeleaf for server-side templating, and a combination of HTML, JavaScript, and CSS for the frontend.
+This application will provide a streamlined platform for doctors and patients to interact and manage their healthcare needs.

+Benefits:
+Improved Efficiency: Streamline appointment scheduling, prescription tracking, secure messaging, and medical record management.
+Enhanced Patient Satisfaction: Reduce waiting times with convenient appointment scheduling and centralized prescription access.
+Better Communication: Facilitate secure communication between doctors and patients, improving care coordination and overall experience.
+Continuity of Care: Allow doctors to maintain comprehensive medical records for better treatment decisions.
-Key Features:
+Features:

-Appointment Scheduling: Enable patients to schedule appointments with healthcare providers conveniently, reducing waiting times and improving patient satisfaction.
+Appointment Scheduling: Patients can schedule appointments with doctors conveniently, reducing wait times and improving patient satisfaction.
-Prescription Tracking: Streamline medication management by providing patients with a centralized platform to access and track their prescriptions.
+Prescription Tracking: Secure and centralized platform for patients to access and track their prescriptions.
-Secure Messaging: Facilitate secure communication between doctors and patients, ensuring confidentiality and efficiency in healthcare interactions.
+Secure Messaging: Facilitate secure communication between doctors and patients, ensuring confidentiality and efficiency.
-Medical Record Management: Allow healthcare providers to maintain comprehensive medical records, improving continuity of care and treatment outcomes.
+Medical Record Management: Allow doctors to maintain comprehensive medical records, improving continuity of care and treatment outcomes.

-Tech Stack:
+Technology Stack:
 Backend: Java, Spring Boot
 Frontend: HTML, JavaScript, CSS, Thymeleaf
 Database: MySQL
 Dependencies:
 Spring Boot Starter Data JPA
 Spring Boot Starter Security